What's the Best Age for Kids to Get a Smartphone?

 - Childhood is short — it's not a race

-The AAP doesn't give a specific age but emphasizes:
+The IAP and WHO don't give a specific age but emphasize:

 - Create a family media plan